-Farming grew rapidly after the discovery of the Ogalala Aquifer and the natural gas reserves.
-The abundance of wheat, corn, and milo prompted the development of the feedlots and then the beef processing plants.
+Irrigated farming grew rapidly after the discovery of the Ogalala Aquifer and the natural gas reserves.
+The abundance of feed grains prompted the development of the feedlots and then the beef processing plants.